nilleb/fsevents-watcher/README.md

 ./launch.sh: line 4: 52141 Abort trap: 6           $PYTHON_HOME/bin/python macos_watcher.py
 ```
 Execute a `otool -L fsevents_watcher.so` and verify that the python path is the one of the python executable you are using to launch the code.
+If the path seems to be the same, check that the Python path exists.
+When using homebrew it is possible that some symlinks evolve with updates.
+If it is missing, you should be able to create a symbolic link to the right version.

 ### permission denied while replacing the mtime file watcher
 `IOError: [Errno 13] Permission denied: '/google-cloud-sdk/platform/google_appengine/google/appengine/tools/devappserver2/mtime_file_watcher.py'`